More to Come...

-In addition, I would support a financial transaction tax that would impose fractions-of-a- percent tax on trades for stocks, bonds and derivatives.
+In addition, I would support a financial transaction tax that would impose a fractions-of-a-percent tax on trades for stocks, bonds, and derivatives.

 It is time that we reverse the Trump tax cuts for the wealthy and for corporations.
 We have watched aghast as the wealthy in this country become wealthier, and the poor become poorer.
-We need to eliminate tax laws that support the discredited “trickle down” economic policies that pretend that everyone benefits when the wealthy sector of our society get tax breaks and bail-outs.
+We need to eliminate tax laws that support the discredited “trickle-down” economic policies that pretend that everyone benefits when the wealthy sector of our society gets tax breaks and bail-outs.

 I will oppose any and all trade deals that don’t put the interests of workers first and those that don’t prioritize combating climate change.